timi-a/Sudoku4Kids/README.md

 - **Interactive Gameplay:** Provides dynamic feedback and hints to guide players through the game.
 - **Rule Enforcement:** Ensures that all standard Sudoku rules (horizontal, vertical, and square) are followed.
 - **Colorful Output:** Uses color codes in the console to enhance the gameplay experience.

+Install any Python software environment on your computer and give this game a try!